 Dr. Vickers has a proven record of increasing student achievement and stakeholder involvement in all areas.
 He is knowledgeable of each component of the school improvement process and its implementation.
 He has direct experience with federal programs and all facets of pupil support services and has coordinated a variety of capital improvement projects, including new school construction, classroom additions, and athletic complexes.

-Dr. Vickers is an adjunct professor of the School of Law at the University of West Alabama.
+Dr. Vickers is an adjunct professor in the School of Education at the University of West Alabama.
 Dr. Vickers is married to Pamela Copeland Vickers.
-They have two sons; Jordan, a University of Alabama graduate with a degree in Business, a teacher and member of the coaching staff at Thompson High School, and Will, who is a student at The University of Alabama.
+They have two sons; Jordan, a University of Alabama graduate with a degree in Business who is a teacher and member of the coaching staff at Thompson High School, and Will, a University of Alabama graduate with a degree in Communications who is currently working for Mississippi State University.